Year 1 - Semester 1

 2

-Your studies will guide you in the feeding of animals including an understanding of key nutritional factors in disease conditions and therapeutic foods.
-You will learn how to advise clients about feeding companion animals including the prevention of obesity.
+You will learn about basic nutritional requirements of domestic animals.
+Your studies include the feeding of animals, the key nutritional factors in disease conditions, and therapeutic foods.
+You will learn how to advise clients about feeding companion animals, including the prevention of obesity.

 Credit Units: 2